 They are most often found on the abdomen, inside the back legs, around the sheath, on the chest and around the eyes and ears.
 They also often appear at the site of old scars, particularly on the legs.
 These are sites where flies typically congregate and insect transmission may be involved in the development of the condition.

-Young to middle-aged horses are most commonly affected and there may be a genetic predisposition.
+Young to middle-aged horses are most commonly affected and there may be a genetic predisposition, meaning horses related to sarcoid-prone animals are more likely to develop the problem themselves.
 It is a condition that is unique to horses.
 There is no clear link between colour or breeds of horses being more susceptible.